irvingswiftj/spotifyLib/README.md

 PHP Library for using Spotify's API

 Please note that the metadata api has been deprecated by Spotify (see https://developer.spotify.com/web-api/).
-I plan on make another application to use the web-api shortly
+I plan on making another application to use the web-api shortly.